lucasdietrich/zephyr-ble-hci-coprocessor/readme.md

-# Zephyr CANIoT Radio Coprocessor
+# Zephyr BLE HCI Coprocessor

-This project contains the source code for the CANIoT Radio Coprocessor (RCP) firmware.
+This project contains the source code for the BLE HCI Coprocessor (RCP) firmware.

 It belongs to the **[CANIoT Controller](https://github.com/lucasdietrich/zephyr-caniot-controller)** project.